 The audience for this journal includes higher education faculty, Pre K-12 teachers, graduate students in education, pre-service teacher education candidates, school administrators, and educational policymakers with an interest in curriculum and instruction.
 Themes are chosen in an effort to identify common threads across content areas related to curriculum and instruction.
 Contributors to the journal include researchers and practitioners from Pre K-12 schools, colleges, and universities.

-Statistics, as recorded by Google Analytics, report that between August 1, 2007 through November 18, 2013, JoCI received
+Statistics, as recorded by Google Analytics, report that between August 1, 2007 through May 8, 2014, JoCI received

-The current acceptance rate for JoCI is 14.7%.
+The current acceptance rate for JoCI is 14.8%.

 All manuscripts are peer-reviewed and are evaluated on the basis of their innovation, quality of scholarship, and contribution to the field of curriculum and instruction.
 Submissions are accepted for the following journal sections:

 Quantitative, qualitative, and mixed methods research studies.
 Literature reviews are current and focused on research questions.
 Methods sections include detailed descriptions of participants, instruments, and procedures.
 Discussions draw conclusions from extant literature and research findings and state implications for future research or practice.

 Quantitative, qualitative, and mixed methods research studies with an international focus.
 Literature reviews are current and focused on the research questions.
 Methods sections include detailed descriptions of participants, instruments, and procedures.
 Discussions draw conclusions from extant literature and research findings and state implications for future research or practice.

 Descriptions of action research and professional practice supported by research-based literature and implemented in academic setting.

 Descriptions of action research and professional practice in PreK-12 grades and preservice teaching programs with an international focus.
 Descriptions of practice, which have been implemented in school settings, are supported by current evidence-based research.
 Recommendations for practice are made based on extant literature and lessons leaned from implementations.
 Manuscripts use APA format for citations and references.

 Commentaries, position papers, and policy analyses based on current empirical research.
 Manuscripts provide an empirically-based point of view on topics that may include current issues in curriculum and instruction.

-Book Review - Book reviews for theme and open topic issues will be considered.
+Book reviews for theme and open topic issues will be considered.
 Reviewers are requested to submit a proposal that includes the book title, author, relevance to JoCI readership, and a brief (100-word) overview of the book.